Selling in today's market: why strategy and pricing matter more than speed

 What Buyers Are Actually Purchasing

-- 1-bedroom units: 1,321 transactions
+- 1-bedroom units: 3,506 transactions

-- 2-bedroom units: 880 transactions
+- 2-bedroom units: 2,240 transactions

-- 3-bedroom units: 342 transactions
+- 3-bedroom units: 916 transactions

-- 4-bedroom and above: 335 transactions combined
+- 4-bedroom and above: 1,390 transactions combined

-One and two-bedroom units together made up the majority of all deals recorded in this period, which means if you are selling in that range, you are entering the most active part of the market.
+One and two-bedroom units together made up the majority of all deals recorded in March 2026, which means if you are selling in that range, you are entering the most active part of the market.
 That is an advantage, but it also means more competing listings at the same price point.
 Buyers in this segment are comparing options carefully, and a unit priced even slightly above what recent sales in the same building justify will quietly lose that comparison.
 The data tells you where the demand is.
 Your pricing strategy determines whether your listing is found.

 How Your Listing Looks Online Matters